🔖 6 min read

 2. Tree propagation (through grafting, cuttings, or air-layering)

-3. Using young garden center trees (nurseries)
+3. Using young garden centre trees (nurseries)

 4. Buying old trees